superdweebie/sijit/docs/ServiceManager/ServiceManager.md

 will always overwrite any existing instance in the serviceManager cache. `createObject` will always return a Deferred.

-`getRef(identifier)` will return a Ref object that can be used to proxy the real isntance.
-See below for more detail about Ref objects. `getRef` will always return syncronously.
+`getProxy(identifier)` will return a Proxy object that can be used to proxy the real isntance.
+See below for more detail about Proxy objects. `getProxy` will always return syncronously.

 If there is ever a need to flush the serviceManager cache, it can be done with `clearInstanceCache()`.